aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 the ciphertext.

-If you encode the order ID into the context, you'll see it flowing through to your cloudtrail logs as well - so you'll know which inquires are being decrypted.
+If you encode the order ID into the context, you'll see it flowing through to your CloudTrail logs as well - so you'll know which inquires are being decrypted.